HL7/davinci-atr/input/pagecontent/index.md

 * **[FHIR R4]({{site.data.fhir.path}})** - The 'current' official version of FHIR as of the time this implementation guide was published.
 See the [background page](background.html#fhir) for key pieces of this specification implementers should be familiar with.
 * **[US Core STU3](http://hl7.org/fhir/us/core/index.html)** - The version of US Core based on FHIR R4.
 * **[Bulk Data IG](http://hl7.org/fhir/uv/bulkdata/index.html)** - The Bulk Data Implementation Guide that will be leveraged as part of this IG.
-* **[SMART on FHIR Backend Services Authorization](http://hl7.org/fhir/uv/bulkdata/authorization/index.html)** - Security protocols to be used for exchaning the MAL.
+* **[SMART on FHIR Backend Services Authorization](http://hl7.org/fhir/uv/bulkdata/authorization/index.html)** - Security protocols to be used for exchanging the Member Attribution List.

 This implementation guide defines additional constraints and usage expectations above and beyond the information found in these base specifications.